 The test lasts about half an hour, and the actual tissue extraction only takes a few minutes.
 The transcervical procedure feels similar to a pap smear — there might be some cramping or pinching, but it shouldn’t last long.
 In a transabdominal procedure, you’ll feel a sharp but quick sting from the numbing medication, and no further pain when the collecting needle goes in.
 You might cramp a little when the needle is actually in your uterus.

 Expect results in about seven to ten days.
 Cells from your tissue need to be isolated and allowed to reproduce for a week or so, then analyzed for any chromosomal abnormalities.
 CVS can also be used to detect certain genetic disorders, but not neural tube defects (you’ll need amniocentesis for that).
-Your chances of a mosaicism result, where some cells have abnormal chromosomes and some don’t, are about1%.
-If this is the case, your doc will probably recommend further testing such as amniocentesis.
+Your chances of a mosaicism result, where some cells have abnormal chromosomes and some don’t, are about 1 percent.
+If this is the case, your doctor will probably recommend further testing such as amniocentesis.

 American College of Obstetrics and Gynecologists.
 Your Pregnancy and Birth.
 4th ed.
 Washington, DC: ACOG; 2005.